Winners of the Ig® Nobel Prize

 [REFERENCE: The March 31, 2001 television and Internet broadcast of the "Jack Van Impe Presents" program. (at about the 12 minute mark).]

-TECHNOLOGY: Awarded jointly to John Keogh of Hawthorn, Victoria, Australia, for patenting the wheel in the year 2001, and to the Australian Patent Office for granting him Innovation Patent #2001100012.
+TECHNOLOGY: Awarded jointly to John Keogh of Hawthorn, Victoria, Australia, for patenting the in the year 2001, and to the Australian Patent Office for granting him Innovation Patent #2001100012.
+[NOTE: Several years after this prize was awarded, the patent office quietly revoked Mr. Keogh's patent.]

 PUBLIC HEALTH: Chittaranjan Andrade and B.S.
 Srihari of the National Institute of Mental Health and Neurosciences, Bangalore, India, for their probing medical discovery that nose picking is a common activity among adolescents.